DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 ### Powers
 - Create some of the powers that were written down in [Post-VS Design Changes](<../../Documentation/Post-VS Design Changes.md>)
 	- More meds need to be made for sure.
 	- At least one of the meds needs to be a movement power or something.
-People are getting the wrong idea that the mids
+People are getting the wrong idea that the meds are just buffs / heals
+- Add a charge meter or something to the UI to convey to the player how charged their current power is
+- Implement the new mechanics for the Toxicity Meter & Relapsing
+-